IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Development--How-to-JHipster-Microservices.md

 Most of these options can also be set manually using the JHipster generator in interactive mode, or passing command-line flags to the generator.
 We decided to use the following options via the JDL:

+The following options should be used to create new microservices, see also [Create new Microservices](#creating-new-microservices-with-jhipster).
 * baseName - to be set for each serivce, unique name
 * applicationType gateway | microservice - one gateway, many microservices
-* packageName de.uni_stuttgart.it_rex.backend ??? (do not change!)
+* packageName de.uni_stuttgart.it_rex.ABC - set the name of your base java package
+* serverPort - specify your server port here
+* prodDatabaseType postgresql - choose your production db
+* devDatabaseType h2Disk - choose your development db

+The following flags should be rather stable - no need to change anything.
 * authenticationType oauth2 (do not change!)
 * serviceDiscoveryType eureka (do not change!)
 * skipClient true (only for gateway, set for microservices per default)
-* skipUserManagement true (currently not working)
+* skipUserManagement true (currently not working correctly...)
-* testFrameworks [cucumber] ????
+* testFrameworks [] (do not change!)
 * buildTool gradle (do not change!)
 * cacheProvider hazelcast (do not change!)
 * nativeLanguage en (do not change!)
 * languages [de] (do not change!)
 * enableSwaggerCodegen true (enable or disabel generation of a swagger/OpenAPI Spec)
-* prodDatabaseType postgresql - choose your production db
-* devDatabaseType h2Disk - choose your development db

-Additionally, for updating microservices, we use the ```--ignore-application```-flag for the JHipster generator, see more at [Updating Microserivces](#updating-existing-microservices-with-jhipster).
+Additionally, some flags are useful when operating the JHipster generator to update existing components, see more at [Updating Microserivces](#updating-existing-microservices-with-jhipster).

-- do we need cucumber!?

-important fields for us
-- we don't use dtos anymore because they only serve a purpose when changing them and we don't wnat to do this with generated code.
-If we need to change the representation of the domain entity in the client we need to define our own dto.
-- use UUID in entities??

 ## Steps to create a new Microservice